EXP-code/EXP/INSTALL.md

 ## Configuring CUDA support

 Different versions of CMake seem to treat CUDA architecture specification differently.
-The current implementation uses an architecture list set within the top-level CMakeLists.
-Version >= 3.18 uses a command-line settable variable.
-This should switched over once we are using versions >= 3.18 everywhere.
-If you are having trouble, you can set the flags directly using the `CMAKE_CUDA_FLAGS variable`.
-E.g. `-arch compute_61 -code sm_61,sm_70,sm_75` for a combination of
-GPU types with a common virtual architecture.
+Since CMake version >= 3.18, the default is the lowest `nvcc`-supported compute capability for CUDA.
+You are therefore **required** to set `CUDAARCHS` to a semi-colon-separated list of custom compute capabilites or enter your desired string manually using `ccmake`.

-The CUDA real size is double (real*8) by default.
-You can configure EXP to use real*4 with the `-DENABLE_CUDA_SINGLE=on` flag to CMake.
+The CUDA real size is double (real\*8) by default.
+You can configure EXP to use real\*4 with the `-DENABLE_CUDA_SINGLE=on` flag to CMake.
 This will save some GPU memory if you are close to your hardware limit, but I don't recommend this generally.

 The CUDA particle structure can carry a fixed number real attributes.
 This is configurable at compile time using the -DCUDA_EXP_DATTRIB=X flag for X attributes.
-This is 0 by default.
+This is 4 by default.

-Putting these together so far, the CMake call would be:
+Putting these together so far, your CMake call would be:

 ```
+export CUDAARCHS="75;80;86"
-cmake -DCMAKE_BUILD_TYPE=Release -DCUDA_USE_STATIC_CUDA_RUNTIME=off -DENABLE_CUDA=YES -DENABLE_USER=YES -DEigen3_DIR=$EIGEN_BASE/share/eigen3/cmake -DCMAKE_INSTALL_PREFIX=/home/user -Wno-dev ..
+cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_CUDA=YES -DENABLE_USER=YES -DEigen3_DIR=$EIGEN_BASE/share/eigen3/cmake -DCMAKE_INSTALL_PREFIX=/home/user -Wno-dev ..
 ````

-### Note on CUDA

-have tried to include an SM capability list that covers many commonly used architectures.
-I have had a bit of trouble getting recompiled elf binaries rather than PTX code.
-Precompiled elf seems to be necessary for a module deployment; I am not sure why the JIT PTX compiler can not handle this.
-Which versions get compiled seems to be CMake and CUDA configuration dependent even for the same capability list.
-If this is causing problems, you can add (e.g.) `-arch compute_60 -code=sm_60,sm_61,sm_70,sm_75` to the `CMAKE_CUDA_FLAGS` variable.
-You can use the 'cuobjdump' to examine the compiled SM code; e.g. in the build directory, `cuobjdump exputil/CMakeFiles/exputil.dir/cudaSLGridMP2.cu.o` will tell you the precompiled elf code in the cu fatbinary.

 ## Configuring without CUDA